-(a) Estimates
+(b) Estimates

-The preparation of the Unaudited Consolidated Statement of Financial Condition in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the Unaudited Consolidated Statement of Financial Condition.
+The preparation of the Unaudited Consolidated Statement of Financial Condition in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the Unaudited Consolidated Statement of Financial Condition.
 Actual results may differ from those estimates.

-Notes to Unaudited Consolidated Statement of Financial Condition June 30, 2023
+Notes to Unaudited Consolidated Statement of Financial Condition June 30, 2024

-(b) Cash and Cash Equivalents
+(c) Cash and Cash Equivalents

-The Company has certain cash deposit accounts with financial institutions in which the balances occasionally exceed the Federal Deposit Insurance Corporation (FDIC) insured limit.
+The Company has certain cash deposit accounts with financial institutions in which the balances may exceed the Federal Deposit Insurance Corporation (FDIC) insured limit.
 The Company has not experienced any losses in such accounts and management believes it is not exposed to any significant risk.

-Cash Equivalents includes money market funds and short-term investments with maturities of generally three months or less at the time of purchase.
+Cash Equivalents include money market funds and short-term investments with maturities of generally three months or less at the time of purchase.

-(c) Cash Segregated Under Federal Regulations
+(d) Cash Segregated Under Federal Regulations